-- 2nd guarter Performance is on track with our expectations. - Employment in 2nd and 4th quarters is still above the goals we have set locally. - Median earnings for Adult and Dislocated Worker programs are also above the goals we have set - Median Earnings for Youth are still being collected as baselines for future performance - Measurable Skills Gain across all programs is still being collected as baselines for future performance measurement. - Attainment of a Degree or Credential for Youth is above our local goal.
-However, for Adult and Dislocated Worker, staff remain in discussions with the state to resolve a definition of "credential" that all local boards can use and will defer calculating the A/DW indicator until there is resolution.
+- 2nd quarter Performance is on track with our expectations. - Employment in 2nd and 4th quarters is still above the goals we have set locally. - Median earnings for Adult and Dislocated Worker programs are also above the goals we have set locally. - Median Earnings for Youth are still being collected as baselines for future performance measurement. - Measurable Skills Gain across all programs is still being collected as baselines for future performance measurement. - Attainment of a Degree or Credential for Youth is above our local goal.
+However, for Adult and Dislocated Worker, staff remain in discussions with the state to resolve a definition of "credential" that all local boards can use.
+Therefore, the Attainment values on the next page are temporary.